Inline Save and Add Another with Rails and Hotwire

 </div>

 Using data: { turbo_stream: true } makes sure it expects a turbo_stream response.
-Let’s create that turbo_stream response:
+Let’s create it:

 # app/views/tasks/new.turbo_stream.erb